Sally Hardesty

 Sally Hardesty is a fictional character in The Texas Chainsaw Massacre franchise.
-She made her first appearance in The Texas Chain Saw Massacre (1974) as a young woman investigating her grandfather's grave after local grave robberies—crossing paths with Leatherface and his cannibalistic family in the process.
-In this film and later in The Next Generation (1995), she was portrayed by Marilyn Burns.
-Olwen Fouéré was cast in the sequel Texas Chainsaw Massacre (2022).
-The character, renamed Erin Hardesty and played by Jessica Biel, also appeared in a remake of the original film in 2003.
+She made her first appearance in The Texas Chain Saw Massacre (1974) as a young woman investigating her grandfather’s grave after local grave robberies—crossing paths with Leatherface and his cannibalistic family in the process.
+Including the first film, Sally appears in four films of the franchise.
+Marilyn Burns portrays Sally in the first film and reprises the role in a cameo appearance in The Next Generation (1995).
+Stunt performer Elena Sanchez briefly portrays the character in the opening of Texas Chainsaw 3D (2013), while Olwen Fouéré portrays the character in a supporting role in Texas Chainsaw Massacre (2022).